ubergeekin/MSDS6306_CaseStudy1/Case_Study1.md

 </tbody>
 </table>

 Due to missing values provided in the data used for the analysis we cannot give a true value of the averages to some of the values, but a rough estimate based on the information provided.
 For transparency we have included the portions of data which are missing.
 While International Bittering Units (IBU) may not be a real game changer, it could give us a feel for which regional areas prefer a more bitter beer, or possibly have better access to hops with high IBU values based on acidity.
-The gap in in Alcohol By Volume (ABV) is considerably smaller and should have little consequence on the analysis.
+The gap in Alcohol By Volume (ABV) is considerably smaller and should have little consequence on the analysis.
 See table 3 for the exhaustive list of missing values.

-Table 3: List of missing values in each column
+Table 4: List of missing values in each column

 ```r
 # Question 3.
 Report the number of NA's in each column.